okpalaChidiebere/react-native-sunshine-app/README.md

 - The `punycode` module is required and your node version may not support it.
 So you many need to upgrade your node version.
 See [stackoverflow](https://stackoverflow.com/questions/77587325/deprecationwarning-the-punycode-module-is-deprecated).
 At this time node version 20.5.1 is good enough
 - Run `eas build -p ios --profile development --local`.
 - If its your first time, you will be asked to log into your ios developer [account](https://developer.apple.com/account).
 Say `Yes` to that and Your Apple ID is your email or phoneNumber (the next time you generate a build eas will remember it);
-- If you are not building for ios simulators, you will need apps signed with an ad hoc provisioning profile which can be installed by any iOS device whose unique identifier (UDID) is registered with the provisioning profile.
+- If you are NOT building for ios simulators, you will need apps signed with an ad hoc provisioning profile which can be installed by any iOS device whose unique identifier (UDID) is registered with the provisioning profile.
 So you have to add `Expo profile` as a verified source for the app.
 So you will need an Apple Distribution Certificate for this internal distribution.
 Expo will create this for you and save it to your account.
 So each time you want to register a device as one of the device that can used with this provisioned profile, it will reuse this certificate. see this [doc](https://docs.expo.dev/build/internal-distribution/#setting-up-ad-hoc-provisioning)
 - If its your first time, you will be prompted to to `provision device for ad hoc build` then any other time you will need to add an ios device manually by running `eas device:create` to add a device that will show up in the list.
 I prefer to get a registration URL to be opened on your devices.
 From the url i can download the profile and install it on my device.
 You need Developer Mode enabled to interact with your internal distribution builds and local development builds. open Settings > Privacy & Security > Developer Mode.
 Enable the toggle.
 You will receive a prompt from iOS to restart.
 See [doc](https://docs.expo.dev/guides/ios-developer-mode/).
-From the list, you press Space to select or unselect and Return to submit
+From the list, you press [Space](https://github.com/expo/eas-cli/issues/1722#issuecomment-1447766267) to select or unselect and Return to submit
 - To install the app on simulator, unzip the `file.tar.gz` file and drag/drop the `.app` (A file with logo) into the simulator
 - To install the build `.ipa` file into real device, connect the device to your laptop using a cable; find the phone, then drag/drop the .ipa file into the General tap.
 See [doc](https://the-sudhanshu.medium.com/how-to-install-ipa-on-iphone-ipad-eb4fc424561a)